-How Students Who Are Blind Read and Write
+How Students Who Are Blind or Low Vision Read and Write

-- When your child writes his assignments in braille, the teacher of students with visual impairments will need to make it available to his teachers who don’t know braille.
-He or she should write out in print exactly what your child wrote in braille, including any mistakes, so that the classroom teacher can see his actual work.
+- When your child writes his assignments in braille, the teacher of students with visual impairments will need to make it available to the teachers who don’t know braille.
+He or she should write out in print exactly what your child wrote in braille, including any mistakes, so that the classroom teacher can see the actual work.

 To provide your child with access to information at a distance, such as assignments written on the chalkboard, the classroom teacher has several options.